 Scott County Milling Company Records, 1893-1918 (R1285)

 The Scott County Milling Company was formed on May 14, 1904 by the consolidation of the Greer-Ebert

 Milling Company and the Bowman-Matthews Milling Company.
 The firm operated flour mills at Sikeston in Scott County, Missouri, and nearby locations.
 The items in this collection consist mostly of financial accounting volumes, including journals, ledgers, and cash books.
 Although these records end in 1918, the company remained in operation until its dissolution in 1979.

 This is a program for the Scott-Mississippi Girls Basketball Tournament, which was held at Charleston High School in Mississippi County, Missouri, on March 3-6, 1936.
 Teams from Anniston, Charleston, and East Prairie in Mississippi county, and Benton, Blodgett, Chaffee, Diehlstadt, Fornfelt, Illmo, Morley, Oran, Sikeston, and Vanduser in Scott County participated.

 Sikes Family Papers, 1845-1859 (CG0019)

-The papers contain eight slave bills of sale to William Sikes of New Madrid County, Missouri.
-These documents reflect the names, ages, and prices of enslaved persons who became the property of Sikes.
+The Sikes Family Papers contain eight enslaved bills of sale to William Sikes of New Madrid County, Missouri.
+These documents reflect the name, age, and price of each enslaved person.
 Three additional documents show land transfers and a tax assessment of personal property.